 In this scenario we find positions for and against collaborative economy.
 The former, represented by the business organisations that bring together the main collaborative economy companies, defend it as a disruption in obsolete markets in need of renewal.
 Schumpeter, the Austrian economist, defined as creative destruction the process of social transformation that accompanies innovation in order to introduce a new production function.
 The latter criticise it for being one of the worst examples of value extraction – work and capital – that is leaving a trail of damaged workers behind.

-What do they say collaborative economy is
+What do they say collaborative

 According to Sharing España, the organization that represents the conglomerate of companies that are grouped under this label, and Adigital -the Spanish Association of Digital Economy-, there are three fundamental elements to define the collaborative economy: the existence of a digital platform, relationships between equals and the intermediation of supply and demand to take advantage of resources efficiently.
 We will analyse whether or not the collaborative economy meets the criteria established by the organisations that represent it.